robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 L = \lambda W
 $$

+The average time a customer spends in the system is equivalent to the average latency a customer will see.
+This value is a combination of the average service time and the average time spent waiting in the queue.
+Intuitively we should realise that, in a running system, the average service time is broadly fixed and that latency variations typically stem from variations in the wait time.

-Since we are interested in latency, we can rearrange this to the latency ($$W$$) on the left-hand side:
+Since we are interested in calculating latency and not the average number of customers in the system, we can rearrange Little's Law to put the latency ($$W$$) on the left-hand side:

 $$
 W = \frac{L}{\lambda}